My video story now has more than 1.5 million hits on Moe Shama’s Facebook page.

-Video produced by Mychaylo Prystupa, using cell phone videos shot by Moe Shama and family.
+Video produced by Mychaylo Prystupa, using a Skype interview and cell-phone videos shot by Moe Shama and family.

 By Mychaylo Prystupa, May 1, 2016